 Links: To find out about other Oxfordshire Museums

-The photo below shows our waggon, which is being restored - we have two wheels and the tailboard in the museum!
+The photo below shows the wagon.
+We have two wheels and the tailboard in the museum waiting for the rest of the vehicle to join them.

 Visit our website (Town Facilities)